mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 While SPF validates the sender's MTA IP addresses, DKIM uses **asymmetric key pairs** to sign part of an email (specific headers like from, subject, date, ..).

 Advantages:
 - It signs part of the email content, in addition to enduring that the sender is whitelisted.
-  With **SPF**, there is **NO distinction between users** under the same domain.
-The MTA is assumed to be the only authorized sender, and its IP address is inserted in the SPF authorization list.
 This provide message integrity and domain authentication.
+- With **SPF**, there is **NO distinction between users** under the same domain.
+In **DKIM** it is possible to **assign different keys per user/service**, enforcing a distinction between users.
 - The sending MTA holds the private key, not the user, lowering the chance of being stolen.
 Disadvantages:
 - It **does not encrypt** the email DATA content, so if an attacker manages to obtain data in transit it can change the content.
 ### Domain-based Message Authentication, Reporting & Conformance (DMARC)
 It is meant to solve the issues of SPF and DKIM by building on top of them.
 It tells receiving mail servers what to do when SPF and/or DKIM fail to authenticate a message.
-The simple intuition is to ensure that the sender's domain address in the email aligns with the authenticated domain: enforcing that SPF or DKIM must pass and align.
+The simple intuition is to ensure that the sender's domain address in the email aligns with the authenticated domain: enforcing that SPF and DKIM must pass and align.

 Domain owners publish a **DMARC policy** in their DNS records that tells receiving mail servers what to do with emails that fails the authentication checks.